sarahciston/codingcare/posts/cf-unknowing.md

 Dovetailed joints are carved like tiny fans and can only be loosened from a single side.
 They rely on the tension pulling them apart to hold them together.
 Dovetailedness is a strategy.

+>"the tectonic would become ‘the art of joinings’."
+(Ingold)

 >It is a way to build strength and reduce the need for glue.
 But the way in which they hold their partners together is a bit of a weakness.

 >These instructions are simple and easy.
 The directions are clear.
 Each of the joints will require a minimum of 3 tools.
 The directions are concise.
 They are clear and to the point.
 The drawings in the directions are easy to read and understand.
 The drawings are free of errors.
 They are clearly drawn and are free of errors that cause confusion.The diagrams are helpful.
 The arrows help the reader understand the direction of cut.